The European International – Can we create solidarity through art?

 Vasyl Cherepanyn is winner of the ECF Princess Margriet Award for Culture and director of the award-winning Visual Culture Research Center in Kyiv.
 Despite all risks, the cultural center addresses important political questions such as the position of former Soviet countries in the EU, the alarming situation with the rise of far-right in Europe, and the Russian-Ukrainian war conflict.

 This programme is made in cooperation with Rijksakademie van beeldende kunsten.
-The exhibition is freely accessible.
+The opening, exhibition and talk are freely accessible.

 This programme is a part of the second edition of the Forum on European Culture: “Act for Democracy!”.
 At a time when the future of Europe is more uncertain than ever before, we bring together leading and inspiring artists, thinkers, economists and politicians during a 4-day interdisciplinary programme to discuss Europe and its future.